ajdiaz/pyload/README.rst

 Just install as any other python package::

-  pip install pyload
+  easy_install pyload

-**Installation might take a while.
-Be patient!**

-Please note that pyload only works in i686 and x86_64 architecture on Linux systems.
+Please note that pyload only works in x86_64 architecture on Linux systems.

 Usage